Animadversio/Animadversio.github.io/_portfolio/Texas-Holdem-AI.md

 ## Heuristics

+As we played Hold'em a lot recently, some rule of thumbs could be learnt easily.

 * Usually follow when your card is weak.
 * Fold if you cannot afford to bet you can win.
 * Raise to win money if you are strong.
 * Raise gradually to lure people in.
 * All in if you are sure that you will win and the other side want's to follow.

+## Conceptualize Texas Hold'em